Apollo199999999/GrannyKeyboardPython/README.md

 * A light version of Granny Keyboard ported to Python, to make it compatible with Linux.

+* For _best_ experience, install the included RansomNote font.

 * Libraries used:

   * Tkinter